galetaire/spahousing/pages/posts/credit.md

 [![Hipotecas en España](/images/credityearly.png)](/images/credityearly.png)

 - **Annual evolution of mortgages**, total number of mortgages approved and released[1].
-- **Observation**: mortgage approvals were far above the upper limit in the 2000s.
+- **Observation**: releases are not required by law to be registered at the Land Registry.
+We approximate that about 35% of mortgage releases are not registered.

 [![Crédito en España](/images/creditmovement.png)](/images/creditmovement.png)